 Shopping in Pamplona is pretty fab; not so much for the high street chains but for all the small, independent shops that are in the city centre.
 A particularly nice street for a shopper-potter is Calle de Zapateria (shoe-shop street).
 There’s a good second hand bookshop here with an English section (Re-Read), cheap shoe shops, pastry shop, trinket shops and some clothes shops too.

 The main shopping street in the city centre is Avenida de Carlos 3 el Noble.
-Here there are the usual Spanish chain stores such as Bershka, Zara, Pimkie, Sephora, Kiko, Mango, Pull and Bear and Tiger.
-The road is pedestrianised and continues over the Plaza de las Merindades roundabout.
+Here there are the usual Spanish chain stores.
+The road is pedestrianised and runs from Plaza de Castillo to Monumento a los Caidos.

 Corte Ingles is located off Calle Estella.
 It has a great supermarket in the basement, which is good for foreign foods, and a lovely cafe at the top.
 Just outside Corte Ingles are Sfera and Stradivarus.

-La Morea is surrounded by large box-stores, which include a small Ikea and Merlin Leroy, for household ware; a Corte Ingles outlet mall were you can get some amazing clothes and household bargains; and an Aldi.
+La Morea is surrounded by large box-stores, including a small Ikea, Leroy Merlin, a Corte Ingles outlet mall and Aldi.